Projects

 CCBR worked with the Senior Leadership of Food Banks Canada (FBC) to develop a Theory of Change guided by stakeholders across Canada.
 This Theory of Change sets the stage for FBC to plan and evaluate its activities in collaboration with the network of provincial associations with which Food Banks collaborates, and over 4,750 affiliate food banks.

-CCBR collaboratively designed and conducted a process and outcomes evaluation of the Substance Use Hub at the Inner City Family Health Team (ICFHT) clinic in Toronto.
+CCBR collaboratively designed and conducted two phases of a process and outcomes evaluation of the Substance Use Hub at the Inner City Family Health Team (ICFHT) clinic in Toronto.
 Through the Hub, patients have access to life-saving drugs, peer support, and a team of trained physicians, nurses, and support staff.
-The Hub also offers a safer supply program, to prevent overdose and other harms by decreasing reliance on the unpredictable, unregulated drug market.
+The Hub also offers a safer supply program to prevent overdose and other harms by decreasing reliance on the unpredictable, unregulated drug market.

 The purpose of this project was to propose an evaluation framework for Reception House Waterloo Region.
 This framework was based on two of its flagship programs (i.e., Refugee Assistance Program – RAP, and Client Support Services - CSS).
 Combined these two programs offer a range of supports to Government Assisted Refugees (GARs) within the first two years of their arrival.